leonardop56/BirdScan-Analysis/README.md

 I personally contributed to the installation and maintenance of the bird radar and collected data between February and October 2021.

 Swiss Birdradar Solution (SBRS) is the radar manufacturer.
-It has developed an analysis tool in R to extract data from the BirdScan PostgreSQL database and calculate the Migration Traffic Rate (MTR).
+Together with the Birdradar Community it has developed an analysis tool in R to extract data from the SBRS PostgreSQL database and calculate the Migration Traffic Rate (MTR).
 Please refer to the Bird Scan Community public GitHub repository: https://github.com/BirdScanCommunity/birdscanR/tree/develop/R

-In the *Documentation* folder of this repository, you can find the radar documentation provided by SBRS, as well as the R function *AnalyzeData.R* that has been modified from the original SBRS version to account for the location of the University of Amsterdam radar, for the connection to the PostgreSQL database, and for the calculation of the MTR for insects in addition to birds.
+The tool in R has been modified to account for the location of our radar, and for the calculation of the MTR for insects in addition to birds.

 I calculated the average MTR per day/night and the MTR per hour for the period between 11-03-2021 and 01-09-2021.
 The resulting data is stored in the Data folder as rds files.
 The filenames contain the period of MTR calculation (*20210311_20210901*), the time resolution (either *3600s* or *dayNight*), the height interval (*25m-1025m*), the number of bins in height (*1bin*), the type of echoes (*in* for insects, *pawaswlabifl* for passerine, wader, swift, large single bird, flock, and unidentified bird together), the rotation (*rot*), and the type of pulse (*pulse-S* for short-pulse only).